Frequently Asked Questions

 Some types of projects include feasibility study, market or industry analysis, competitive or consumer analysis, marketing, survey work, and more.

-Do I get Paid?
+Do I get paid?

 Do I have to be in Rexburg to participate in ALPS?

 No!
-Students can participate remotely in ALPS | Advanced from anywhere in the world.
+Interns can participate remotely in ALPS | Advanced from anywhere in the world.

 Does this fulfill internship requirements for my major?

-ALPS | Advanced has successfully been used for B398.
-If you are seeking B298 credit, you should pursue our ALPS | Basic option.
+ALPS | Advanced has successfully been used for B398R.
+If you are seeking B298R credit, you could also pursue our ALPS | Basic option.

-How do I know if I’ve been accepted into the ALPS Advanced program?/ How long after my interview will it take to hear if I’ve been accepted?
+How do I know if I’ve been accepted into the ALPS | Advanced program?

-When are internships offered?
+When are internships available?